magmo/apps/packages/wallet/src/redux/protocols/concluding/readme.md

 ## Scenarios

-To test all paths through the state machine we will use 2 different scenarios:
+We will use the following scenarios for testing:

 1. **Happy path**: `ApproveConcluding` -> `WaitForOpponentConclude` -> `AcknowledgeChannelConcluded` -> `WaitForDefund` -> `Success`
 2. **Channel doesnt exist** `Failure`